Bachelor's Programme in Game Design and Programming

-The programme mixes practical game development and theoretical courses within game design and programming.
-In the programme we explore theories and methods in game design, game development and game analysis.
-Game developers need good communicative skills both to communicate with their team and to shape the experience that the game will provide.
+The programme mixes practical game development and theoretical courses in game design and programming.
+In the programme, you will explore theories and methods in game design, game development and game analysis.
+Game developers need good communicative skills both to communicate with their team and to shape the game experience.
 To reflect this, the programme provides training in expression through text, imagery and games, as well as verbal communication.

-As a programmer, you acquire the logic, the technical skills and the knowledge that are required to develop games using current as well as tomorrow's technology.
-Through several project courses you also get to practice producing games together with students with other skill sets.
+As a programmer, you acquire the logic, technical skills and knowledge that are required to develop games using current as well as tomorrow's technology.
+Through several project courses, you also practice producing games together with students with other skill sets.

 The programme leads to a Bachelor of Arts (180 credits) with Game Design as the main field of study.

-The Bachelor's Programme in Game Design and Programming comprises three years of study where the major subject Game Design is studied in parallel with your profile, the minor subject area in Computer Science, through both theoretical and practical project courses.
+The Bachelor's Programme in Game Design and Programming comprises three years of studies where the major subject Game Design is studied in parallel with your profile, the minor subject area in Computer Science, through both theoretical and practical project courses.
 All project-based courses are within the main subject area, Game Design.
-The project courses test and train both game design and art production skills as students from all the Game Design programmes collaborate to produce games.
+The project courses test and train both programming, game design and graphic production skills as students from all the Game Design programmes collaborate to produce games.

 In this way, the programme provides a continuous opportunity to test and utilise your ability in realistic scenarios, since the project courses effectively model the challenges that must be faced when working in a diverse team of creative, artistic, organisational and technical individuals.

-Game Design makes up 105 credits, out of the total 180 credits needed for a degree, while the minor subject makes up at least 30 credits.
-The programme also has 45 credits where you will get to choose what to study, which can also be used to deepen or broaden your study in the major or minor subject, or for study abroad.
+Game Design makes up 105 of the total 180 credits needed for a degree, while the minor subject makes up at least 30 credits.
+The programme also includes 45 credits where you will get to choose what to study, which can also be used to deepen or broaden your studies in the major or minor subject, or for studies abroad.
 Like the theoretical courses, these projects train academic writing and presenting, in preparation for the degree project that ends the third year.

-The programming courses start from the very basics and lead to a small game development project at the end of the first term, after which the projects increase in complexity and size.
-Throughout the project courses, commercial game engines are usually used, where the focus is to code game logic, while the programming courses provide a deeper technical understanding of the technology.
+The programming courses start from the very basics and lead to a small game development project at the end of the first year, after which the projects increase in complexity and size.
+Throughout the project courses, commercial game engines are usually used, where the focus is to code game logic, while the programming courses provide a deeper technical understanding of the construction of digital games.

 In addition to the first programming and mathematical courses offered during your first year, there are additional courses in programming that you can choose as electives in the fifth semester.

 The Bachelor's Programme in Game Design and Programming is offered at Campus Gotland in Visby on the island of Gotland.
+Visby is the best-preserved Medieval town in Scandinavia and a UNESCO World Heritage Site.
 Instruction is entirely in English.
-The main subject, Game Design, is studied together with the students from the other programmes.
+The main subject, Game Design, is studied together with the students from the other Game Design programmes.

-The theoretical courses within game design are taught through lectures, workshops and smaller projects.
-The majority of courses include group work.
+The theoretical courses within Game Design are taught through lectures, workshops and smaller projects.
+The majority of courses include group work, which means you need to be comfortable with working tightly in a team with other students.
 The programming courses are lecture-based with continuous practical programming.

-The first couple of years include one or two project courses, in which you work with your specific role in groups to produce complete games.
-During the process you will receive supervision and guidance.
+The first couple of years includes one or two project courses, in which you work with your specific role in groups to produce complete games, as a programmer, graphic artist, or project leader, but also as a game designer.
+During the work process, each group will receive supervision and guidance.

 The Bachelor's Programme in Game Design and Programming prepares you, theoretically and practically, for a professional career within business, organisations, government bodies or as a business owner.

-Former students have gone on to become both business owners running their own studios and employees at some of the most successful game studios in the world.
-Notable examples of companies where graduates have found work include Massive Entertainment, CD Project Red, Starbreeze, Crytek, Fatshark, Frictional Games, Ubisoft, Avalanche, Bohemia Interactive, Funcom, CCP, DICE, Activision Blizzard and Might & Delight.
+Former students have gone on to become both business owners running their own studios, and employees at some of the most successful game studios in the world.
+Notable examples of companies where graduates have found work include Massive Entertainment, CD Project Red, Starbreeze, Crytek, Fatshark, Frictional Games, Ubisoft, Avalanche, Bohemia Interactive, Funcom, CCP, DICE, Activision Blizzard and Might & Delight, King, Star Stable and Mojang.
 A number of former students also work within the Swedish higher education sector, teaching and running game design programmes.